heschy/HeschyCrypt/README.md

 | Code | Descibtion |
 |---|---|
-|404| `heschycrypt()` has two modes: DECRYPT and ENCRYPT.
-Error 404 appears if you try to start it in an other mode.
+|1| `heschycrypt()` has two modes: DECRYPT and ENCRYPT.
+Error 1 appears if you try to start it in an other mode.

-## Windows ( Wine )
+## Linux with Wine
-On Windows my Library works verry fine.
+On Wine my Library works verry fine.

 ```
 System: Ubuntu 20.04